kemalk89/electron-port-master/README.md

 1. Clone Repository and navigate to Project Directory
 2. Run in Command Line: `npm i`
-3. Next run in Command Line `npm run electron`
+3. Run in Command Line `npm run electron`